vishal637yadav/Design-Patterns/src/document/md/FlyweightDesignPattern.md

 Some applications could benefit from using objects throughout their design, but a naive implementation would be prohibitively expensive.

-For example, most document editor implementations have text formatting and editing facilities that are modularized to some extent.
+For example, most documentContext editor implementations have text formatting and editing facilities that are modularized to some extent.
-Object-oriented document editors typically use objects to represent embedded elements like tables and figures.
+Object-oriented documentContext editors typically use objects to represent embedded elements like tables and figures.
-However, they usually stop short of using an object for each character in the document, even though doing so would promote flexibility at the finest levels in the application.
+However, they usually stop short of using an object for each character in the documentContext, even though doing so would promote flexibility at the finest levels in the application.
 Characters and embedded elements